CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 4. You can stop your Program with `Ctrl+z`.

 # Connecting to Diagnostics server:
+Note: SSH must be enabled on the Linux Robot Controller to perform a field upgrade or modify a device's configuration using Phoenix Tuner.
 1. Make sure your device is connected to the same Wi-Fi network as the windows PC you want to run Tuner on.
 2. Open a terminal on the device and run `ifconfig`.
 3. Find the ip listed under wlan0 and next to inet. (**Note: depending on your connection setup the ip you want to use may be under a different wlan#**).